 All workers on or near the supported scaffold must wear hard hats!
 Additional protection from falling hand tools, debris, and other small objects must be provided.

-Where tools, materials, or equipment are piled to a height higher than the top edge of the toe board, paneling or screening extending from the toe board or platform to the top of the guardrail must be erected for a distance sufficient to protect employees below.
-In some instances, the erection of debris nets, catch platforms, or canopy structures may be needed to contain or deflect potential falling objects.
+Where tools, materials, or equipment are piled to a height higher than the top edge of the toe board, paneling or screening extending from the toe board or platform to the top of the guardrail must be built for a distance sufficient to protect employees below.
+In some instances, the addition of debris nets, catch platforms, or canopy structures may be needed to contain or deflect potential falling objects.

 OSHA Standard 1926.454(a) The employer shall have each employee who performs work while on a scaffold trained by a person qualified in the subject matter to recognize the hazards associated with the type of scaffold being used and to understand the procedures to control or minimize those hazards.